 Formed the moment you are born, this bountiful and diverse layer connects and helps to direct all of your body’s systems ~ communicating important signals to shape how your body functions.

 Research into the gut microbiome is fairly well-established, which is helping to raise awareness of the skin microbiome (skin is our largest organ, after all).
-What we know so far is that a balanced skin microbiome can support the overall health of your skin ~ and the more we learn, the more friendly this ecosystem seems to be.
+What we know so far is that a balanced skin microbiome can support the overall health of your skin ~ and the more we learn,

 The wisdom of nature is alive on your skin